ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 md5_low:
 : The final 62 bits of the layout immediately following the var field to be filled with the least-significant, right-most bits of the final 64 bits from the computed MD5 value.
+Occupies bits 66 through 127 (octets 8-15)

 ## UUID Version 4 {#uuidv4}
 UUID version 4 is meant for generating UUIDs from truly-random or